Geoff Chappell - Software Analyst

 Windows NT has detected that your i386 CPU version is B0 or B1.
 Windows NT will not run on this CPU.
 Newer versions are available.
 Please contact your computer manufacturer for an upgrade.

 By version 3.10.328.1, built on 12th October 1992, processor identification had moved to the kernel, which now includes the A0 stepping among the rejects.
-The code is all 32-bit, of course, and by then knew of a rudimentary cpuid instruction.
+The code is all 32-bit, of course, and now knows of a rudimentary cpuid instruction.
 For processors that don’t have this instruction, the only change in the identification algorithms on the way to the formal release (version 3.10.5098.1, built on 24th July 1993) was to reverse the order of distinguishing the families.
 In the pre-release code, inability to change the AC bit in the eflags implies an 80386 and then inability to change the ID bit implies an 80486.
 The pre-release code thus checks for the old while progressing to the new, but the released code starts by hoping for the new and falling back.